Why a cleaning up in Switzerland? Isn’t it sparkling clean here? What is there to clean up? I wondered…

 FG- Everyone can contribute to a better environment, the change starts with you.
 Small actions with big impact!

-If you feel like starting NOW, find this years’ event locations here and come to help and make an even bigger impact this year!
-(For all events, there will be safety concepts according to the requirements of the BAG) And if you want to learn more about how to do your own online cleanup via the Digital Cleanup Day, please visit their website.
+If you feel like starting NOW, find this years’ event locations here and come to help and make an even bigger impact!
+(For all events, there will be safety concepts according to the requirements of the BAG).
+If you want to learn more about how to do your own Digital Cleanup Day, please visit their website.
 We are ready to make an impact, what about you?